The Introductory Guide to EEG (Electroencephalography)

 EEG stands for “electroencephalography” which is an electrophysiological process to record the electrical activity of the brain.
-EEG measures changes in the electrical activity of the brain produced.
+EEG measures changes in the electrical activity produced by the brain.
 Voltage changes come from ionic current within and between some brain cells called neurons.

 What is an EEG?